ShubhamBharde/Namste-React/README.md

 - git push -u origin main
 - git status

-## git

-- it is a tool used for tracking & manage codebase

-## github

-- it is a place where all git repository are hosted by using git tool.

 ## npm - package manager

-npm is package manager that will manage all packages but not stand/abbrevation as node package manager
+npm is package manager that will manage all packages, but funfact it does not stand as a node package manager 😂.

+### npm is repository where all packages hosted over there.

-- npm init - for setup package manager
+- npm init :- for setup npm & after setup it gives package.json
-- package.json - it is configuration file for npm
+- package.json :- it is configuration file for npm & it take & tells version of that package which is dependent on our Project.

-## bundler
+## bundler : - used for Production Ready purpose

-- it is take the whole code and gives production code which is optimized, remove comments, minifying the code & compress file that will do bundler
+- it is take the whole code and gives bundle of code for production ready which is optimized, removing comments & console, minifying the code & code splitting , chunking & compress file that will do bundler for us.

+- behind the scene create-react-app has own bundler which is Webpack

 ### bundler ex :-